-Did you know some interfaces are better than others for recording?
+Did you know some audio interfaces are better than others for recording?

-- Electronic Music – If you want to produce EDM, beats and record live music.
-An Interface with many inputs/outputs and a high sample rate is essential.
+- Electronic Music – If you want to produce EDM, beats, and record live music.
+An interface with many line inputs/outputs and a high sample rate is essential.

 For those of you looking to do podcasts or solo recordings, you can get by using a 2i2 interface.

-And if you want my opinion, I’d suggest the Focusrite Clarett 2Pre USB.
-It’s mid-range investment, can be bought with fewer or more USB ports, and is easy to take on the road.
-I also like that it’s got some good free software that comes with it too.
+In my opinion, the Focusrite Clarett 2Pre USB is the best overall pick on this list.
+It’s a mid-range investment, can be bought with fewer or more USB ports, comes with free software, and is easy to take on the road.